splashkit/splashkit.io-starlight/src/content/docs/installation/Windows/MinGW/step-2.md

 ---
 title: Installing the SplashKit SDK
-description: A guide on installing Splashkit SDK through pacman.
+description: A guide on installing SplashKit SDK through pacman.
 ---
 Once you have MSYS2 installed, you can install the SplashKit library: